-SALT LAKE CITY, Feb.
-24, 2015 (GLOBE NEWSWIRE) -- Myriad Genetics, Inc. (Nasdaq:MYGN) announced today that its board of directors has approved an additional $200 million authorization for its share repurchase program.
+SALT LAKE CITY, June 07, 2016 (GLOBE NEWSWIRE) -- Myriad Genetics, Inc. (Nasdaq:MYGN) announced today that its board of directors has approved an additional $200 million authorization for its share repurchase program.
 As of the end of the third quarter of fiscal year 2016, the Company had repurchased greater than $1.1 billion of stock since the inception of the program in 2010 at an average share price of $26.16.

 Repurchases under Myriad’s share repurchase program are made via open market or privately negotiated purchases as determined by the Company’s management.
 The amount and timing of stock repurchases will depend on business and market conditions, stock price, trading restrictions, acquisition activity, and other factors.

 About Myriad Genetics